playajames760/godot-tiny-mmo/README.md

 > [!WARNING]
-> This project is in experimental state and gameplay features are missing (see [**#🚀 Features**](#-features)).
+> This project is in **experimental state**, and some features are missing (See [**# Features**](#features)).

 # Godot Tiny MMO

-A tiny web-based MMO / MMORPG demo developed with Godot Engine 4.x - 4.3,
+A tiny web-based MMORPG demo developed with Godot Engine 4.x - 4.4,
 created without relying on the built-in multiplayer nodes.

-This project contains both client and server within the same codebase.
+The client and server share the same codebase,
-Using custom export presets, you can easily [**Export Client and Server builds separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project).
+but custom export presets allow you to [**Export Client and Server builds separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project),
-This keeps exports safe and optimized by excluding unnecessary components.
+keeping builds safe and optimized by excluding unnecessary components.

 For additional details, check out the [**Wiki**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki).